wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](@attachment/Clipboard_2020-05-06-19-50-26.png) 18:47

-Now if you run `canadianPizza.eat()` a few times in the console and then call describe, you should see that you now have less slices left.
+Now if you run `canadianPizza.eat()` a few times in the console and then call `describe`, you should see that you now have less slices left.

 ![](@attachment/Clipboard_2020-05-06-19-52-09.png) 18:58